ansipes/mejo-187/content/assignment/pop-by-the-polls.md

 ## Grading and Assistance

+This is a multipart completion grade.
+I will go through each section and ask, "did you do this section?", if the answer is yes, they you will get the points for that section.

-Not only is this a completion grade, I will be making video tutorials on how to use practical elements from HTML and practical styles from CSS to complete this project.
+I will be making video tutorials on how to use practical elements from HTML and practical styles from CSS to complete this project.
 I will make a video tutorial of visiting the early voting place too.
 It is a short walk from our classroom.

 If you want to use your own styles and layout, go for it!
-But if you would rather follow along with me, that is also cool.

 ## Conclusion

 Once you have completed the project, turn it in on Sakai.
-Be mindful of time managment.
-There might be other assignments and projects out while this one is out.
+Be mindful of time – there might be other assignments and projects out while this one is out.
 It is due on March 2nd.

 [Go to Sakai](https://sakai.unc.edu)